smartface/contxjs/README.md

 A style object is similar to the CSS definitions.
 We create style-objects with selectors then we can use whenever we want to assign them to components.
 For example:

 ### Selectors
 Styling Selectors are also similar to the CSS selectors.
-There are 2 kind of selectors in the StylingObject.
+There are 2 kinds of selectors in the StylingObject.

 - "."
 ClassName selector
 - "#" Element ID selectors (Just as a convention, in fact it's completely same with the classname selector)